OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Manual-Firmware-Installation.md

-## Command Line Firmware Upgrade {#command-line-fw-upgrade}
+## Manual Firmware Installation {#manual-firmware-installation}

 Updating your Omega is really easy and can be done in a number of ways.
 You can use our built in upgrade tool `oupgrade` for a streamlined approach to updating your Omega.

 >For more on `oupgrade` you can read our article on [upgrading your Omega's Firmware](#updating-the-omega)

-You can also update your Omega manually with a few simple steps.
+This guide will show you how to manually install a firmware of your choosing.
+This firmware can be one of the builds published by Onion or a custom firmware image.

 ### Step 1: Downloading the Firmware Image